DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 3. **Requirements for ML Systems**: Reliability -- scalability -- maintainability -- adaptability

-Reliability: ML systems can fail **silently.**
+We can’t say that we’ve successfully built an ML system without knowing what requirements the system has to satisfy.
+The specified requirements for an ML system vary from use case to use case.
+However, most systems should have these four characteristics: reliability, scalability, maintainability, and adaptability.
+We’ll walk through each of these concepts in detail.
+Let’s take a closer look at reliability first.

+**Reliability**:

+The system should continue to perform the correct function at the desired level of performance even in the face of adversity (hardware or software faults, and even human error).
+“Correctness” might be difficult to determine for ML systems.
+For example, your system might call the predict function—e.g., model.predict()—correctly, but the predictions are wrong.
+How do we know if a prediction is wrong if we don’t have ground truth labels to compare it with?
+With traditional software systems, you often get a warning, such as a system crash or runtime error or 404.
+However, **ML systems can fail silently**.
+End users don’t even know that the system has failed and might have kept on using it as if it were working.
+For example, if you use Google Translate to translate a sentence into a language you don’t know, it might be very hard for you to tell even if the translation is wrong

+**Scalability:**

-Scalability: There are multiple ways an ML system can grow.
+There are multiple ways an ML system can grow.
 It can grow in **complexity**.
 Last year you used a logistic regression model that fit into an Amazon Web Services (AWS) free tier instance with 1 GB of RAM, but this year, you switched to a 100-million-parameter neural network that requires 16 GB of RAM to generate predictions.
 Your ML system can grow **in traffic volume**.
 When you started deploying an ML system, you only served 10,000 prediction requests daily.
 However, as your company’s user base grows, the number of prediction requests your ML system serves daily fluctuates between 1 million and 10 million.

 An ML system might grow in **ML model count**.
 Initially, you might have only one model for one use case, such as detecting the trending hashtags on a social network site like Twitter.
 However, over time, you want to add more features to this use case, so you’ll add one more to filter out NSFW (not safe for work) content and another model to filter out tweets generated by bots.
 This growth pattern is especially common in ML systems that target enterprise use cases.
 Initially, a startup might serve only one enterprise customer, which means this startup only has one model.
 However, as this startup gains more customers, they might have one model for each customer.
 A startup I worked with had 8,000 models in production for their 8,000 enterprise customers.